binarykore/php-dev/README.md

 * Its currently being maintained by me, just change the Prefix for the PHP Location.
 * Then Edit the IncludeDir for the Folder which where the API No Headers, reside.

+## Bash PHP Extension's Builder

+* This Tool eases up the use of One-Liner command, phpize then ./configure
+* Production-ready and Fully-tested, So code up' and use it properly

 ## Copyright (2020)

 * Xin Snowflakes, 09225205353